leozhangcs/leozhangcs.github.io/index.md

 -->

 ### News
+- [Jul-25] I will serve as a __Senior PC__ for AAAI-26.
+Looking forward to your excellent submissions!

 - [May-25] Happy to share that I was recognized as one of the [Notable Reviewers](https://iclr.cc/Conferences/2025/Reviewers) for ICLR 2025!

 - [May-25] I have joined the [Secure Learning Task Force](https://sites.google.com/view/ieee-tf-secure-learning) of the IEEE CIS Neural Networks Technical Committee as Vice Chair.
 Excited to contribute to advancing trustworthy AI!